 A week or two later, I applied for a Film Theory degree at university.

-The reason I recall this memory, is because Midsommar left me with the same level of unease, if not more.
-The film industry’s subversive horror capabilities have also matured.
-The pagan plot had thickened in the seven years since I’d last encountered folk-horror.
+The reason I recall this memory is because Midsommar left me with the same level of unease, if not more.
+The film industry’s subversive horror capabilities had matured, the result; Midsommar.

 The film is undeniably a slow burn, with a run time of 2 hours and 28 minutes it’s a commitment – but a worthwhile one at that.
-The gradual unravelling of the atrocities is enough to keep viewers engage for the lengthy run time.
-The emotional catharsis overwhelms the viewer, so by the time Dani fully lets go and breaks down after witnessing the ritual mating of her boyfriend and Maya, the sisters comfort her and the audience also feels this emotional release.
+The gradual unravelling of the atrocities definitely kept me on my toes.
+The emotional catharsis overwhelms the viewer, so by the time Dani fully lets go and breaks down after witnessing the ritual mating of her boyfriend and Maya, the ‘sisters’ comfort her and the audience may also take a breather, benefiting from this emotional release.

 It’s quite a beautiful thing that the Hargan’s do, sharing in each other’s emotions, crying and screaming in unison.

 Josh, the anthropology student, played by The Good Place’s William Jackson Harper has a genuine interest in his research on the village and its traditions.
 This gives the plot a purpose, it’s not random terror for terror’s sake.
 Josh is a likeable character and the most neutral and balanced of the group.
 His character paralleled with Christians emphasizes the latter’s lack of honesty, loyalty and individuality, which is ironically punished at the end.